arrjon/Amortized-NLME-Models/README.md

 More details on the method can be found in the preprint: https://doi.org/10.1101/2023.08.22.554273

-Below you find a step-by-step guide to use the AmortizedNLME package.
+Below you find a step-by-step guide to use the Amortized-NLME-Models package.
 The package is still under development and will be extended in the future.
 If you have any questions or suggestions, please contact us.